Disclaimer: This post was sponsored by Madison County, Iowa Chamber & Welcome Center. All opinions and photos are mine.

 The museum’s textiles date from the early 1800s-1970s.
 Many of the museum’s items were donated by families in the area.
 Can you imagine walking the streets of WaKeeney and seeing women wearing dresses like the ones below as they headed off to church or a formal occasion?

-A new addition to the Trego County Historical Museum includes a large mural depicting the life of an earlier time.
+A newer addition to the Trego County Historical Museum includes a large mural depicting the life of an earlier time.
 Governor John P. St. John signed a proclamation to organize the county on June 21, 1879.
 What do you notice about the mural below that tells the story of the county?

 One exhibit that the museum is continuously working hard to build is the Trego County Honor Roll that features names of residents who have served in the military.
 I felt a sense of patriotism as I read about the soldiers who wore the uniforms on display.
 The collection dates back to World War I. The artifacts in the case situated left of the honor roll wall are phenomenal.